marvinli-harvard/critical-windows-lm/README.md

 ## Less promising ideas
 ### Finetuning
 - [ ] Finetune a language model to only produce a particular answer and use that to predict prob of predicting answer
-- [ ] Finetune LLM to better predict its future answer
+- [ ] finetune LLM to better predict its future answer
-- [ ] Finetune LLM to reflect/remind itself of its purpose after every k tokens, see if that breaks off-distribution behavior
+- [ ] Finetuning LLM to reflect/remind itself of its purpose after every k tokens, see if that breaks off-distribution behavior
-- [ ] Finetune LLM with higher weight on important tokens
+- [ ] Finetuning LLM with higher weight on important tokens
 - [ ] Finetune a language model with higher reward towards higher attribution score sections

 ### Monitoring
+- [ ] Use interp to predict prob of certain answer or jailbreak - MATS is beating us there probably
 - [ ] Is there anyway we can jailbreak the ICLR 2025 paper?